 Ways to Increase Your Eligible Deductions

 There are some other costs that can be itemized not related to being a homeowner that could bump you up over the standard deduction.
 This might allow you to write off your mortgage interest.
-Charitable contributions and some medical expenses can be itemized, although medical expenses must exceed 7.5% of your adjusted gross income.
+Charitable contributions and some medical expenses can be itemized, although only that portion of your medical expenses that exceed 7.5% of your adjusted gross income can be deducted.

 So if you've had a hospital stay or are generous, you could be in itemized-deduction land.

 Also, if you're a single homeowner, it could be easier for you to exceed the standard deduction, Liddiard says.
 The itemized deductions on your house will probably more quickly break the 2022 $12,950 standard deduction threshold than a couple's similar house will break their $25,900 threshold.

 If you're a prospective homeowner with an eye to making the most efficient use of your tax benefits, here are a few ways to buy smart:

 - Especially in expensive areas, buy a less expensive home so you don't hit the cap on mortgage debt and local and property taxes, says Lisa Greene-Lewis, a CPA and tax expert for TurboTax.